University of Hong Kong: Notable alumni

 who was a graduate of the Hong Kong College of Medicine for Chinese, the predecessor of HKU.
 Over 40 principal officials, permanent secretaries, Executive Council and Legislative Council members of the Hong Kong SAR Government are HKU graduates.
 HKU graduates also form the senior management teams of many large organizations in the private sector.

 In recent years Guan Yi became a notable figure when his research and work on SARS led to the successful identification of the SARS-Coronavirus and its infectious source from live animal markets and helped the Chinese Government successfully avert the second SARS outbreak in early 2004.

+Regina Ip Lau Suk-yee, born in 1950, she is a prominent Hong Kong politician and former senior civil servant.
+She was the first woman to be appointed as the Director of Immigration, and later served as the Secretary for Security from 1998 to 2003.
+She obtained her bachelor degree (B.A.) with a First Class Honor from the University of Hong Kong.

+Ray Chan, the co-founder and CEO of 9GAG, was also a notable alumni graduated from The University of Hong Kong.
+He has earned a Bachelor of Laws (LLB) degree.
+9GAG, founded in 2008, was originally a side project created by him and his friends when they were still studying in the University of Hong Kong.